7 Tips to Proactively Address Safety Risks in the Manufacturing Sector

 Embed Safety Culture into Your Company’s Core Process

-Building a safety-focused company culture in the manufacturing industry provides you a safe workplace and environment where every single employee feels responsible and empowered to alert managers about safety concerns.
+Building a safety-focused company culture in the manufacturing industry provides you with a safe workplace and environment where every single employee feels responsible and empowered to alert managers about safety concerns.
 You should also let your employees know that they are protected by following OSHA-stipulated guidelines and encourage everyone to speak up because a strong safety culture can help promote low injury rates and decrease turnover rates.

 - Make sure that the tools/equipment are in good working condition with regular maintenance